soniabrami/toddmotto.github.io/_posts/2016-02-05-one-way-data-binding-in-angular-1-5.md

 ### Caveats

-In one-way binding, Object values are set to the isolate Component using the same value, the parent Object has an identity.
+In one-way binding, Object values are set to the isolate Component using the same value, the parent Object's identity.
 When we break this identity (like I did above in the examples), we're technically "breaking" that identity binding and the parent's `$watch` will not fire.
 Objects are bound by reference, which means that if we change a property, it'll still kind-of two-way bind:

 Our isolate property `parent.someObject` is isolated as `obj`, which means we can access `this.obj.todd.age` to get my age.
 We can also mutate this property by setting a new value.
 This will force the `parent` to also update as Objects are bound by reference and not copied by Angular.